-Suppose you run an experiment measuring how long it takes a person to complete one task while also completing one of two types of secondary tasks.
-Do the secondary task types have differing effects?
-This is normally a good candidate for a linear regression, but there is a twist: the participants in the study naturally vary in their ability to multitask.
-Plus, the participants each generate many data points for each of the two secondary tasks.
-This twist is a violation the independent observations assumption in linear regression.
+Suppose you run an experiment measuring the effect of two types of secondary tasks on the time it takes a person to complete a primary task.
+This is normally a good candidate for a linear regression, but there is a twist: the participants each generate many data points, and they naturally vary in their multitasking skills.
+This twist violates the independent observations assumption.
 What to do?
-The solution is linear mixed effects models (LMMs).
+The solution is linear mixed effects models (LMMs).1

-The study measured participant (PID) response time (RT) to a primary task while completing a secondary task repeating words presented in one of two modalities (modality): audio-only and audiovisual.
+The datasets are from a study about multi-tasking.
+In rt_dat, the researchers measured participant (PID) response time (RT) on a primary task while completing a secondary task of repeating words presented in one of two modalities (modality): audio-only and audiovisual.
 The researchers hypothesized that the higher cognitive load associated with audiovisual stimulation would increase RT.
-The experiment is complicated by the fact that each participant performed the experiment repeatedly with varying words (stimulus, stim) form each modality.
+Each participant repeated the experiment with various words (stimulus, stim).
+In acc_dat, the dependent variable is response accuracy (acc\(\in [0,1]\)) rather than response time.

-PID and stim are important covariates because it is plain to see that humans differ in their ability to multitask, and words vary in difficulty.
+PID and stim are important covariates because people differ in their ability to multitask, and words vary in difficulty.

 Show the code

 Mixed-effects models are called “mixed” because they simultaneously model fixed and random effects.
 Fixed effects are population-level effects that should persist across experiments.
 Fixed effects are the traditional predictors in a regression model. modality is a fixed effect.
 Random effects are level effects that account for variability at different levels of the data hierarchy.
-For example, in a study with students from different schools, the variation between schools would be random effects.
 PID and stim are random effects because they are randomly sampled and you expect variability within the populations.

 Where \(\beta_0\) and \(\beta_1\) are the fixed effect intercept and slope, and \(u_j\) is the random effect for the \(j\)-th group.
 The \(u_j\) terms are the group deviations from the population mean and are assumed to be normally distributed with mean 0 and variance \(\sigma_u^2\).
 The residual term is also assumed to be normally distributed with mean 0 and variance \(\sigma_\epsilon^2\)